Part 3 A Case Study

 The site is located within a Neighbourhood Residential Zone, Schedule 3.
-And has a Significant Landscape Overlay and a Vegetation Protection Overlay.
+And has Significant Landscape Overlay and a Vegetation Protection Overlay.

 There were many parameters we had to work with when we started the design:

 The main thing was we had to stay a minimum of 4 meters away from any significant tree.
 Where any tree larger than 5m in height and having a single trunk circumference of 1.0 metre or more was considered significant.
-We also had stricter regulations when it comes to a setback, site coverage and so on.
+We also had stricter regulations when it comes to setback, site coverage and so on.
 I will list the full list of restrictions at the end of this blog.